VertebrateResequencing/wr/.docs/nextflowdsl/prompt.md

 ## Notes

-- The initial implementation targets Nextflow DSL 2 only.
-DSL 1 support will be added in a later phase.
+- Only DSL 2 is supported.
+DSL 1 was removed from Nextflow itself in v22.12 (late 2022), so all actively maintained workflows are DSL 2.
 - Dynamic workflows (where the full DAG is not known upfront) are handled using wr's live dependency feature: child jobs auto-run when new `dep_grp` members are added, so the parser can add jobs incrementally as upstream steps complete.